 IT Security

-Master of Science; tuition language: English
+Master of Science; language: English

 The Entrance Exam usually takes place in the first week of September for applicants for the winter semester and in the first week of March for applicants for the summer semester.